 If you are a Trustee

-In accordance with the new Act, as of 30 January 2021, Trustees will have significantly increased compliance requirements and duties, whilst Beneficiaries will have increased rights to access the Trust information Trustees “preside” over.
+The Trusts Act 2019 was passed on 30 July 2019 and it makes changes to the trust law regime in New Zealand.
+Specifically, as of 30 January 2021, Trustees will have significantly increased compliance requirements and duties, whilst beneficiaries will have increased rights to access Trust information.

 Specifically, the new legislation creates “mandatory duties” for Trustees that cannot be modified or excluded (i.e. the Trust Deed cannot exclude Trustees from these duties).